 We can’t all be cyber geniuses like Michael Scott.
 Everyone from executives to entry-level staff can fall victim to a social engineering scam that strips sensitive data away from its rightful server.
 Want to amp up your team’s clicking caution?
 Attend this session to gain tried-and-true data privacy tactics that reduce an organization’s vulnerability to social engineering.
 This session explores the most common social engineering deceptions, what makes your team vulnerable, and the practical steps you can take to ensure that your data stays safe and sound.

-Many risk management professionals recognize risk as uncertainty and the effect that uncertainty has on a team’s ability to achieve its goals.
-When we conceptualize risk as uncertainty, we are reminded of the impossibility of predicting the future.
-While no nonprofit leader can serve as a seer or psychic of risk events, we can all learn to better anticipate and plan for alternate futures by using techniques like Scenario Planning.
-Return to your organization with a process for anticipating alternate futures and enable your team to develop resilience, plan for contingencies, and thrive in the face of uncertainty.
+Many risk management professionals recognize risk as steeped in uncertainty; when we conceptualize risk as uncertainty, we are reminded of the impossibility of predicting the future.
+While no nonprofit leader can serve as a seer or psychic of risk events, we can all learn to better anticipate and plan for alternate futures.
+This session begins with an overview of common futurist strategies: trend analysis, forecasting, and scenario planning.
+The presenter will frame best practices through historic examples of disruption and adaptation.
+The session continues with practical tools, resources, and frameworks that participants will be able to use immediately in their day-to-day work.
+Leave this session with a new confidence about your ability to develop resilience, plan for contingencies, and thrive in the face of uncertainty.